fczanetti/work-at-olist/README.md

 pytest
 ```

-Use the following command if you installed this project with Docker:
+Use the following command if you installed this project with Docker.
+The containers must be started first.

 ```
 docker exec <CONTAINER_ID> pytest